uisneach/leabharlann/source/how-to.md

 ### WROTE
 > Points from an [Author](#Author) to a [Text](#Text) or [Edition](#Edition) that he wrote.
 This should also be used for the editor of a work, even if that person didn't specifically author the text itself.

+<a id="editor"></a>
+### EDITED
+> Used between an Editor and the Edition he has edited.
+The person doing the editing is classed as an [Author](#author), but the act of editing is differentiated as any non-creative compilation, rearrangement, or reprinting.

 ### PUBLISHED